confluentinc/librdkafka/CONTRIBUTING.md

 might be related to Kafka.
 A list of `librdkafka` configuration key-value pairs also helps.

+Adding the property `debug` in your `librdkafka` configuration will help us.
+A list of possible values is available [here](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md), but you can set it to `all` if verbose logs are okay.

 ### Suggesting Enhancements

 Please use __Github Issues__ to suggest enhancements.
 We are happy to consider